Dr. Royce and Waterfall

 Agile and Scrum see, or assume a greater urgency to meet ‘time to market’ demands.
 Typically a high focus on documentation leads to long analysis paralysis periods.

 Agile and Scrum do agree that knowledge must be shared and saved.
-But rather than share knowledge mainly through documentation, the community now suggests doing it many other ways.
+But rather than put so much energy sharing knowledge solely through documentation, the community now suggests doing it many other ways.
 Here are two: (1) incrementally build working product, and (2) lightly documented automated tests (where at all possible).
 Agile and Scrum people tend to prefer cards (middle-level summaries), white boards, large sheets with drawings in team rooms, etc.

-So, information is hopefully shared more, and the sharing is actually better.
+So, information is shared more, and the sharing is actually better.

 Speaking for myself, I do agree with Dr Royce’s statement that many implementers tend not to write even basic documentation.
 And I agree with his statement that much of the purpose of documentation is for use by people later.
 So, those needs must be carefully considered and addressed.